dankiel0/Map-Maker/README.md

-# MapMaker
+# Map-Maker
-a better version of MapEditor
+An amended version of MapEditor